 Credit Toward Graduate Education - Lesley Dividend

 College of Liberal Arts and Sciences

 Request more information

 Calling all high school juniors!
 Head to Cambridge this spring for Lesley's Junior Preview Day event.
 RSVP Today to reserve your spot.

-Internships provide you with off-campus opportunities in your field of

-    interest.
-This is your opportunity to put into practice the skills and

-    theories you will learn in the classroom.
+Internships provide you with off-campus opportunities in your field of interest.
+This is your opportunity to put into practice the skills and theories you will learn in the classroom.
 Learn more

-    Lesley undergraduate student Polina Konyavsky studied and interned
+Communications major Polina Konyavsky studied and interned at a public relations firm in London.

-    during a semester in England.
 Read more

 Download the latest e-newsletter: